MJHasenjager/Nature-Inspired-Supply-Networks/README.md

 # Nature-Inspired-Supply-Networks

-Code to simulate supply networks.
+R code to simulate supply networks.
 This code is associated with a submitted manuscript and may therefore undergo changes based on reviewer comments.
 In addition, the manuscript deals with only a portion of the code capability.
 Most notably, the code includes functionality to allow certain nodes to join together in temporary coalitions.
 Future planned manuscripts will address these capabilities.

 File descriptions: